HomeAdvisor/Robusto/README.md

 HomeAdvisor works in 2 week development cycles.
 Once changes have passed QA testing they will be made available here.

+## Requirements

+The Robusto framework requires JDK 8 (we :heart: lambdas).
+The only required dependencies are Hystrix and Spring Retry, along with a few test frameworks.
+Each add-on module introduces additional dependencies, but those modules are optional and should only be included in your applications when needed.

 ## Bugs and Feedback

 Please use the [Issues](https://github.com/HomeAdvisor/Robusto/issues) page to submit feedback or problems.